 Applications can only be made via the online application form available in the Apply section of this page.
 The form is now live and ready to go.
 To apply you must have identified a project team consisting of at least three members.
 Partnerships should normally consist of three or more applicants made up of a mix of students and staff members.

-In early November, applications submitted will be reviewed by an independent panel of UCD staff and students and assessed against the SPARC programme criteria.
-These are:
+In mid-October, applications submitted will be reviewed by an independent panel of UCD staff and students and assessed against the SPARC programme criteria.

 1. The project demonstrates partnership